seizoux/shoshin/README.md

 ## Overview

-**Shoshin** is a website designed to bring together all the data about gacha games.
-The goal of Shoshin is to create a comprehensive platform that includes various tools useful for gacha game players, a forum for discussions, and much more.
-Currently, the project features a tool that allows users to generate a single image from multiple screenshots to share their builds on the game "Wuthering Waves."
+**Shoshin** is a website designed to bring together all the data about Wuthering Waves.
+The goal of Shoshin is to create a comprehensive platform that includes various tools useful for Wuthering Waves players, a forum for discussions, and much more.
+Currently, the project features a tool that allows users to generate a single image from multiple screenshots to share their builds.

 ## Features